OleksandrAdamenko/Taskman/README.md

 # TaskMan
-TaskMan - simple, pretty and reliable taskmanager for modern people
+TaskMan - simple, pretty and reliable taskmanager for modern, creative and active human